-25.9 Education Benefits
+25.7 Education Benefits

-Notwithstanding the provisions of Article 7, academic staff members who hold permanent or probationary appointments may take credit classes offered by a postsecondary institute recognized and approved by the University, provided they are not enrolled as full-time students at a post-secondary institution, and provided that taking this class does not interfere with the performance of duties.
+Notwithstanding the provisions of Article 7 - Academic Planning, academic staff members who hold tenure-track or tenured appointments may take credit classes offered by a post-secondary institute recognized and approved by the University, provided they are not enrolled as full-time students at a post-secondary institution, and provided that taking this class does not interfere with the performance of duties.
 Academic staff with status under The Indian Act shall first make application for tuition to their band, tribal council, or AANDC, whichever is appropriate.
 Subsequently, such members may apply to the University for additional funding by making application to the Vice-President (Academic).
 Total funding from the two sources shall not exceed the cost of tuition.
 With the prior agreement of the Vice-President (Academic) the tuition will be refunded upon successful completion.
 Tuition for only three classes per year will be reimbursed.
-The member, the Department Head or appropriate person and the Vice-President (Academic) shall discuss ways in which duties may be reassigned to make it possible for the member to take each class.
+The member, the Associate Dean or appropriate person and the Vice-President (Academic) shall discuss ways in which duties may be reassigned to make it possible for the member to take each class.

-25.10 Exemption from Tuition Fees
+25.8 Exemption from Tuition Fees

-- 25.10.1 The following persons are entitled to an exemption from tuition fees only for any First Nations Language courses offered by the University: - a) the academic staff member; - b) the academic staff member's spouse; - c) the academic staff member's child or dependent, provided that the child or dependent has not yet attained the age of 26 on the date of commencement of the term for which the exemption is to be received.
+- 25.8.1 The following persons are entitled to an exemption from tuition fees only for any First Nations Language courses offered by the University: - a) the academic staff member; - b) the academic staff member's spouse; - c) the academic staff member's child or dependent, provided that the child or dependent has not yet attained the age of 26 on the date of commencement of the term for which the exemption is to be received.

-25.11 Inclusiveness
+25.9 Inclusiveness

-For the purpose of the Benefit Provisions set out in this Article, the words "family" and "spouse" shall include same-sex couples in compliance with Article 3.
+For the purpose of the Benefit Provisions set out in this Article, the words

+"family" and "spouse" shall include same-sex couples in compliance with Article 5 - Respectful University.

-25.12 Health Care Spending Account
+25.10 Flexible Spending Account (FSA)